‘Joy born from the womb of sadness’: When Pope Francis flew 12 people out of Europe’s biggest migrant camp

 Then, exhausted, he fell asleep.

-After fire guts Europe’s biggest migrant camp, Greece erects tents, other countries offer little help

 In the five years since, Majid, charismatic and talkative, has written rap songs about his experience in Syria, including one called “Beneath the Rubble.”
-He went from knowing only one Italian word — grazie — to becoming highly conversational, graduating from an Italian high school, making Italian friends, even appearing on an Italian TV studio show where he talked about his life.
+He went from knowing only one Italian word — “grazie” — to becoming highly conversational, graduating from an Italian high school, making Italian friends, even appearing on an Italian television studio show where he talked about his life.

 But since graduating from high school in 2020, he has also discovered there are few job opportunities for somebody with his experience.
 He and his older brother have found work only here and there.